Electrogravitational

 determine the charge to mass ratio for the particles that make up the photon.

-As a result, it turned out that photons consist of praons
+As a result, it turned out that photons consist of praons of

-if these rays emerged at the nucleon level of matter near the protons.
+these rays emerged at the nucleon level of matter near the protons.
 These

-in the interaction of praons of the vacuum with the electron in atomic
+of praons of vacuum with electron in atomic transition, the twisting of praons

-transition, the twisting of praons takes place under action of the fields along
+takes place under action of fields along the axis of electron disk, and the

-the vacuum is part of the photon, so that the speed of the photon actually is
+the atom.
+Meanwhile, part of praons of vacuum is part of photon, so that the

-the speed of praons in the fluxes of particles of the vacuum and close to the
+speed of the photon actually is the speed of praons in the fluxes of particles

-In contrast to the chaotic motion
+In contrast to chaotic motion of

-can form extremely stable formations – the atomic nuclei.
+extremely stable formations – the atomic nuclei.
 According to gravitational model of strong interaction, the nucleons in atomic nuclei are attracted to each

-other by strong gravitation and repel each other by means of the gravitational torsion field, arising from the rapid rotation of the nucleons.
+other by strong gravitation and repel each other by means of gravitational torsion field, arising from the rapid rotation of the nucleons.
 In

 order to form the nucleus, the nucleons must interact with each other only in a